 - Well...
 I like to play the piano and I like painting.

 - Piano?
 Painting? so what? will you become a pianist?
 These guys are poor, this is not a profession.
-Or do you think that by drawing pictures will put food in your table?
+Or do you think that drawing pictures will put food on your table?

 I was so disappointed, I thought I should find something else to like and that I was doing something wrong.

-After a few years, since I somewhat liked playing with computers, take them apart and fix them, one of my uncles who was visiting, suggested I should become an Electrical Engineer.
+After a few years, since I somewhat liked playing with computers, taking them apart and fixing them, one of my uncles who was visiting, suggested I should become an Electrical Engineer.
 There you go, this is an actual profession.
 Engineers after all make a lot of money.

 I thought that this made sense.
 Yes, that might be the answer to my career.

 I found this new purpose and I studied to go to an engineering school.
 I managed to get accepted at a good university in Edinburgh, Scotland.
-I didn't really like it at first.
-I was more excited to be in a foreign country and getting to know a different culture.
-However, a few years in, I started to appreciate the creative side of engineering in problem solving.
+I didn't like it at first.
+I was more excited to be in a foreign country and get to know a different culture.
+However, a few years in, I started to appreciate the creative side of engineering in problem-solving.
 I was becoming an engineer and starting to think as one.
 I came to like the fact that I could now understand how everything works.
-By that, I mean that I had the capacity to understand almost anything that is explained to me.
+By that, I mean that I could understand almost anything that is explained to me.
 Or as we call it, I can reverse engineer it.

-I was making actually more money than the average engineer in Greece so that was good too.
-In fact I was happy the first couple of years.
-I came to not really like weekends cause there was no work to do!
+I was making more money than the average engineer in Greece so that was good too.
+I was happy for the first couple of years.
+I came to not like weekends cause there was no work to do!

 Let's now come to the last of these negotiations.
-In the meantime, I came to really love photography.
+In the meantime, I came to love photography.
 I was studying photography all day.
 I was even listening to podcasts on my way to work.
-I now had two full time occupations.
+I now had two full-time occupations.
 I was studying almost another 8 hours on photography every single day.
 I even made up a darkroom in my bedroom from scratch.

 As I told you, I was already making more money than the average engineer.
-In fact, I was making almost twice as much than most of the engineers in the same company.
+I was making almost twice as much as most of the engineers in the same company.
 Yet, I asked for a whopping 65% raise.

 My bosses as you might expect were stunned.
 What they told me that clicked in me subconsciously was this:

-Although I replied with something like why on earth I would care what anyone else in the world makes and that I just mind my own business and actually got a 40% raise, something had changed in me.
+Although I replied with something like why on earth would I care what anyone else in the world makes and that I just mind my own business and got a 40% raise, something had changed in me.

 I may not have known what was the price to pay to not do exactly what I love, but I knew it was at least 5 times that!

-It was only a few months later that I went to my boss and quit, saying that "I've decided to become a photographer".
+Only a few months later, I went to my boss and quit, saying that "I've decided to become a photographer".

-You see, it might struck you as odd, but being a photographer is not the actual thing I love.
-What I really love is being free.
+You see, it might strike you as odd, but being a photographer is not the actual thing I love.
+What I love is being free.

 Photography is one vehicle towards this freedom, but don't get me wrong, I am not there yet.